DandiMardani/Smpt-erp-fortofolio/README.md

 Note

 This portfolio focuses on the system design, workflow, automation, and technical implementation of SMPT.
-Any public demo or source-code version should be sanitized before publication to protect confidential company information.
+The public demo/source version should remain sanitized to protect confidential company information.